alexandershaw4/PyBP-Py-BrainPlotter-for-AAL90/README.md

 ![App Image](app_logo.png)

-Open the app, and you're presented with a blank window.
-Go to File and select 'Open Gifti Surface'.
+* Open the app, and you're presented with a blank window.
+* Go to File and select 'Open Gifti Surface' or 'Inflate Gifti Surface' and choose your .gii
-Once the brain mesh appears, you can load either an overlay or network.
+* Once the brain mesh appears, you can load either an overlay or network, or both.

 * For a network, select your '.edge' file which is a textfile which contains a 90x90 matrix.
 * For an overlay, select a '.txt' file which is a textfile containing a column vector of 90 values.

+* Note: when selecting an overlay, an iterative closest point algorithm aligns and matches the surface points to the template (atlas) points.
+This process is a *bit* slow, and the app will look frozen with the spinning wheel of death, but hang tight for a minute... it hasn't crashed!

 ![GUI_Image](PyBPGUI.png)